by Steven K. Roberts – updated June, 2018

 As an example, if you own a store in Friday Harbor, I will show up, take a few shots while optimizing lighting, then head back to my lab and fine-tune the colors, tweak roll angle (usually about a 3° correction), choose the best ones, then either park them on Facebook or send you the files directly.
 Barring complications or long travel times, it costs about $50 to produce one excellent shot that will let online visitors take a look around your store.
 A more complex task, like a full tour through a house for sale or other multi-site project, would be correspondingly more… and we can take that to yet another level with clickable hotspots that let the viewer navigate through a tour seamlessly.
 I’d be happy to quote on your job.

 There are lots of examples of basic 360° images on that Facebook page if you want to visualize how this might work for your application.
+Here (using the Facebook viewer, so will only work if you have an account) is a 360 selfie aboard my little trimaran, a view from the south side of Mount Constitution, and my favorite aisle at Ace Hardware.

 In addition to a small machine shop on-board, I have a LulzBot Mini 3D printer along with a fair stock of filament.
 The build platform is a 6-inch cube, and I occasionally take on small print jobs.
 Is there something on Thingiverse you need printed?
 Send me the link and I’ll see if it’s a fit, then give you a price.